In this tutorial, we’ll demonstrate different examples of formatting with the printf() method.

 The method is part of the java.io.PrintStream class and provides String formatting similar to the printf() function in C.

-We can use one of the following PrintStream methods to format the output:
+We can use one of these PrintStream methods to format the output:

 System.out.printf(format, arguments); System.out.printf(locale, format, arguments);